Entrain

 Your brain is already rhythmic.

-Right now, as you read this, your brain is producing rhythmic electrical activity across multiple frequency bands — slow waves, fast waves, and everything in between.
-These rhythms govern your state of awareness, your attention, your sense of time passing.
-Your heartbeat and breathing are also rhythmic, and your brain tracks these internal rhythms continuously, using them to maintain your sense of being a body in the world.
+Right now, as you read this, your brain is producing rhythmic electrical activity across multiple frequency bands, from slow waves to fast.
+These rhythms govern your awareness, your attention, your sense of time passing.
+Your heartbeat and breathing are rhythmic too, and your brain tracks them continuously, using them to maintain your sense of being a body in the world.

-Normally, all of these rhythms run on their own schedule, loosely coordinated, shaped by whatever your environment demands — notifications, conversations, tasks, screens.
+Normally these rhythms run loosely coordinated, shaped by whatever the day demands — planning, remembering, conversation, tasks, screens.

 02